YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 Here, rather than `selene` itself, I want to use its library part (`selene-lib`) because I just want to call linter logic from my proc macro.
 While there's some documentation of `selene` as a binary, I couldn't find much about `selene-lib`.
 But we can easily find out the usage of the library by checking the `selene` code.

+In the function which runs a linter, I did as follows:

 1. Parse the string as Lua script
     * Actual syntax parsing for lua is done by the crate `full_moon`.
 2. Pass the configuration to `selene-lib`, which defines a standard modules and global varibles.